 How to Track Customer Sentiment and Become a Master of Emotion

-It shares similar aspects with customer satisfaction, but that deals more with a concrete reaction, like how satisfied someone was using a product, while sentiment is more based on an emotional response.
+It shares similar aspects with customer satisfaction, but that deals more with a concrete reaction, like how satisfied someone was using a product, while sentiment is more based on a basic emotional attitude.

 To show you the difference, here are two reviews about the new Samsung Galaxy Note left on Best Buy .